JJ/perl6em/txt/3-programs.md

 a byte in a picnic or during your train trip to Poughkeepsie, as you are wont to do.
 Same goes for programs.
 Create it, pack it, take it
 anywhere: the cloud, your other computer, anywhere you please.
-And if you add another tupper with mandarines and yet another with a few cupcakes, you have got your whole snack-a-lot ready to take anywhere.
+And if you add another tupper with mandarin oranges and yet another with a few cupcakes, you have got your whole snack-a-lot ready to take anywhere.

 Applications nowadays are composed of the equivalent of a three or